ShichenQiao/ECE-353-Final-Project/README.md

 **Apr 14, 2021 (J.Q.)**
 1. Generated image data for the thank in for directions.
 Width = 20, Height = 15.
 2. Replaced the airplane by the tank.
-3. Add tank movenment Animation.
+3. Add tank movement Animation.
 Tank will change direction according to last non-center command.
 If a center command is received, no change in direction.
 4. Now the tank change color with the ball.
 5. Added score board section on top of the LCD.
-6. Genreated font database, and functions to access it, see font_arial.h for details.
+6. Generated font database, and functions to access it, see font_arial.h for details.
 7. Updated Accelerometer sensitivity for better user experience.
 8. Enabled launching ball in four directions, same as the direction that the tank is facing to when S1 is pressed.
-9. Changed the corrdinates of the ball when not launched to have the same center as the tank.
+9. Changed the coordinates of the ball when not launched to have the same center as the tank.
 10. Restricted the zone where the ball can be in (4 sides).
-11. Now, the tank have a larger zone it can moves in.
+11. Now, the tank has a larger zone it can moves in.
 12. Changed square size from 10 by 10 to 12 by 12.
 13. Updated project name, updated code to version: Breaker 2.1
-14. Plans for next steps: Implement barrier matrix so that the tank and the ball will not overlap any enemy square, vise versa; generate random obstacles while generating a new game to make y-direction movements more necessary.
+14. Plans for next steps: Implement barrier matrix so that the tank and the ball will not overlap any enemy square, vice versa; generate random obstacles while generating a new game to make y-direction movements more necessary.

 **Apr 16, 2021 (J.Q.)**
 1. Uploaded Breaker 2.2, enabled four direction movements and launches.
 Still have problem with lcd/matrix race condition, and have problems with hitting an edge between two matched-color squares.